HenestrosaDev/sololearn/README.md

 <details>
 	<summary>React + Redux</summary>

-There are no code projects nor code practices available for this course.
+There are no code projects or code practices available for this course.
 </details>

 <details>
 	<summary>Responsive Web Design</summary>

-There are no code projects nor code practices available for this course.
+There are no code projects or code practices available for this course.
 </details>

 <details>
 	<summary>Ruby</summary>

-There are no code projects nor code practices available for this course.
+There are no code projects or code practices available for this course.
 </details>

 <details>